 - Box 1, \$5,000 as the gross distribution;

 - Box 2a, 0 (zero) as the taxable amount;

-- Box 4, no entry; Box 5, \$4,700 as the designated Roth contribution basis (nontaxable amount):
+- Box 4, no entry;

+- Box 5, \$4,700 as the designated Roth contribution basis (nontaxable amount);

-- Box 7, Distribution Code H; and
+- Box 7, Code H; and

-- The first year of the 5-taxable-year period in the box to the left of box 10.
+- The first year of the 5-taxable-year period in box 11.

 Losses.
 If a distribution is a loss, do not enter a negative amount in this box.
-For example, if stock is distributed from a profit-sharing plan but the value is less than the employee's after-tax contributions or designated Roth contributions, enter the value of the stock in box 1, leave box 2a blank, and enter the employee's contributions or designated Roth contributions in box 5.
+For example, if an employee's 401(k) account balance, consisting solely of stock, is distributed but the value is less than the employee's remaining after-tax contributions or designated Roth contributions, enter the value of the stock in box 1, leave box 2a blank, and enter the employee's contributions or designated Roth contributions in box 5.